 Maternity Leave and Parental Leave

-Under Nova Scotia’s Labour Standards Code (LSC), employees have the right to certain job-protected leaves of absence.
-The Code ensures employees can take time off work for numerous reasons and return to their job without concern.
+Under Manitoba’s Employment Standards Code, employees have the right to certain job-protected leaves of absence.
+The ESC ensures workers can take time off and return to their job without concern.
 This includes long-term leaves of absence such as maternity leave and parental leave.

-Employer Obligations for Maternity Leave and Parental Leave
+Employer Duties for Maternity Leave and Parental Leave

-Employers are responsible for providing time off for maternity leave or parental leave as set out in the LSC.
+Employers must provide time off for maternity leave and/or parental leave as set out in the Employment Standards Code.

 - Birth mothers (immediately following maternity leave)